 DAW or Digital Audio Workstation software

-All of these equipments are of no use without DAW software.
+All of these equipment are of no use without DAW software.
 If you have purchased an audio interface, you may get some of these for free.
 Many audio interfaces cover ProTools LE, Cubase LE, or free version of some of the widely used programs which can be used to play some digital instruments, provide a means of recording, add effects, and create an effective mix.
-You can also pick some other stuffs for free or at affordable price.
+You can also pick some other kinds of stuff for free or at an affordable price.

 All Done!
 Now what?

-So, you’ve bought all your equipments, you need to connect everything and install drivers, when needed.
+So, you’ve bought all your equipment, you need to connect everything and install drivers when needed.
 You will also need DAW software and set it up to use digital keyboard and audio interface.